-Nystatin (both in cream and oral form) is one of the oldest and safest medications to take for the treatment of yeast infections (candida) .
-It is also the one used most frequently to treat oral thrush and diaper-rash candida in baby, which are other forms of yeast infections.
-Since the medication is not well-absorbed through the skin, the mucous membranes of the mouth and vagina, or through the intestines, very little of the medication used by the mother gets into the baby.
-Other antifungal creams, such as Mycostatin and GyneLotrimin, are also effective against yeast and may be preferable to using an oral medication.
-Only a tiny bit of the active ingredient in these creams is absorbed into mother’s system, so very little gets into her milk.
+One of the oldest and safest medications to take for the treatment of yeast infections is Nystatin.
+This medication comes in a cream and in oral form.
+It is also used most frequently to treat oral thrush and diaper-rash candida in babies, which are other forms of yeast infections.
+Mycostatin and GyneLotrimin, are also effective against yeast and may be preferable to using oral medication.
+Only a tiny bit of the active ingredient in these creams.
+Therefore, very little gets into her milk.

-Diflucan (fluconazole) is safe to take while breastfeeding.
-For treatment of candida on the nipples, mycostatin suspension is safe, since it is the same medication given to babies.
+Diflucan (fluconazole) is a safe medication to take while breastfeeding.
+For the treatment of candida on the nipples, Mycostatin suspension is safe for breastfeeding mothers.
 If mother has a yeast infection on her nipples, the baby should be treated at the same time.

 For certain non-yeast vaginal infections, your doctor may recommend the drug Flagyl (metronidazole).
-This drug is in the “safe to use, but with caution” category.
+This medication is in the “safe to use, but with caution” category.
 Studies show that only a minimum amount of this drug enters the baby, even if given three times a day for ten days.
-However, because the safety of extended use of Flagyl has not yet been proven, the current recommendation is to give a single 2-gram dose and to stop breastfeeding for twelve hours.
+However, because the safety of extended use of Flagyl has not yet been proven, the current recommendation is to give a single 2-gram dose and stop breastfeeding for twelve hours.

 *Always consult your doctor before taking any new medications.